Close

 A Sailor Went to Sea

-Children love the repetitive nature of the rhymes in this chant, and it’s one of the easiest to pick up on this list—handclaps are used in a simple, standard pattern throughout, and it can be played in a pair or a group.
+Children love the repetitive nature of the rhymes in this simple game, and it’s one of the easiest to pick up on this list—handclaps are used in a simple, standard pattern throughout, and it can be played in a pair or a group.

 It’s also one of the oldest hand clap rhymes, starting life as the nursery rhyme, My Father Went to Sea.
 Have a go at this one with your little one—you may be surprised at just how quickly they pick it up.